ChrisMBrooks/HLA_IMP_READY/README.md

 * ``phasing_results_loc`` is the filepath location to the ``chr6.dose.vcf.gz`` files to be extracted from the Michigan Imputation Service.
 This is discussed in detail in the Run Section.
 The text should include the path, filename and extension, e.g.: ``Input/chr_6/chr6.dose.vcf.gz``.

 # Run
-The Michigan Imputation Service does not easily support API download, so the snakemake pipeline must be run in two parts:
+The Michigan Imputation Service does not easily support API download, so the HLA_IMP_READY snakemake pipeline must be run in two parts:

 ## Part Ia